How much does it cost to have blueprints for a new home drafted?

 |Soil Test||$700 - $1,800|

-Having blueprints when building your home is critical to ensure that the project is performed correctly and for a price that you can afford.
-In some cases, blueprints will be required to get new home financing.
-Think of blueprints as business proposals.
+Having blueprints when building your home is critical to ensure the project is performed correctly and for a price you can afford.
+In some cases, they are required to get new home financing.
+Think of them as business proposals.
 If you are looking for a bank to finance a new business venture, they require you to have a business plan to make sure a solid business is being developed with the money.
-If you were to go to the bank and ask for money for a home without knowing the particulars, they likely would turn you down.
-Your house is the collateral for the loan.
-They want to make sure that it will have the value it needs to secure the loan.
+If you go to the bank and ask for money for a home without knowing the particulars, they will likely turn you down.
+Your house is the loan collateral, so they want to make sure it has the value it needs to secure the loan.
 Blueprints give them the information they need to value your home and finish the underwriting process properly.

 Eco-friendly house plans, also known as “green” blueprints, are for homes designed to be more efficient and eco-conscious.
 You can find pre-made eco-friendly house plans or have them made from scratch.
-These plans involve several factors that reduce the home’s overall impact on the environment.
+These plans involve several factors that reduce the home’s environmental impact.
 When drafting these plans, the focus tends to be on smaller square footage, with all the space being maximized.
 They focus on energy-efficient features, such as solar panels, energy-efficient windows, or designs that use less energy to heat and cool.
 Other factors to consider when creating eco-friendly house plans are using recycled or sustainable materials and minimizing construction waste.

 If you weren’t given the original blueprints of your house when you purchased it, a few places can help you find a copy.
 One place to check is with the realtor.
 They have resources that may help you find the best places to get started.
 If you know who originally built the home, you can inquire with that company.
 Another option is to go to the city or municipality where permits would have been obtained to see if they still have filed copies of the blueprints.